lhy110/sail_tutorials/1. Installation and Environment Setup/README.md

 python -c "import tensorflow as tf;print(tf.reduce_sum(tf.random.normal([1000, 1000])))"
 ```

 A result similar to the following will be printed out.
+Note if you don't have a GPU the results willhave CPU and will show warning about notloding CUDA libraries.
 ```
 2020-08-05 14:15:28.713790: I tensorflow/stream_executor/platform/default/dso_loader.cc:48] Successfully opened dynamic library libcudart.so.10.1
 2020-08-05 14:15:29.388029: I tensorflow/stream_executor/platform/default/dso_loader.cc:48] Successfully opened dynamic library libcuda.so.1